I Don't Care Anymore: Hellyeah version

-Heavy metal supergroup Hellyeah released a cover of I Don't Care Anymore as a single on July 27, 2016 off their Undeniable album.
+American heavy metal supergroup Hellyeah released a cover version of I Don't Care Anymore as a single on July 27, 2016 off their fifth studio album Undeniable.
 The cover features a lost performance by Dimebag Darrell which was unearthed by his older brother, Hellyeah drummer Vinnie Paul.
 According to Paul, Damageplan's cover of the song never saw the light of day and it took him three weeks to find the recordings.
 The lost recordings would eventually be converted with Pro Tools with the help of producer Kevin Churko.
 Chad Gray called recording the vocal sessions a very emotional moment while mentioning that having the band track Dimebag Darrell's riffs was one of the most magical moments in Gray's career.
 A music video for the rendition was released to Eleven Seven's YouTube channel a day after the single was released with the video being directed by William "Wombat Fire" Felch.
 In an interview with Billboard, Chad Gray stated that he hopes that Phil Collins loves the band's cover of the track.